 If any of these apply to your case, you should expect a felony proceeding which is much more serious.
 However, even the less serious misdemeanor version of marijuana cultivation carries jail time.

 Los Angeles Marijuana Cultivation Defense Lawyer Near Me (310) 928-9347

 What Are the Penalties for Marijuana Cultivation in California?

 Marijuana cultivation in California carries the possibility of serious jail time, even for a first offense.
 With no previous criminal record, you still face severe consequences.

 The penalties for the misdemeanor version include:

-Up to 6 months in county jail, and
+- Up to six months in county jail

 - A fine of up to $500

 The felony penalties include: